Mint-Home-Technologies/mint-interview/README.md

 **Location:** [02-wizard-application](./02-wizard-application)

 Create a simple full-stack application that simulates a multi-step quote request wizard for HVAC installation services.
 This challenge tests your ability to:
-- Build a multi-step frontend app using Next.js
+- Build a multi-step form with simple conditional logic
-- Implement a RESTful API using NestJS
+- Implement a RESTful API
-- Work with a databases of your choice
+- Work with a databases

 ## Submission Guidelines